 You will receive an emailed link to your online gallery within two weeks of your photo shoot.

 I deliver all of the good ones!
 You might get 50 or more photos during an hour session.
 I take a lot of pictures!

 - What does "editing" mean?

 I edit for color, clarity, and composition to make it the best photo it can be.
 I fix quick skin and hair issues.
 After you receive the link to your gallery you can tell me the filename of any photo you might have a special request for like extra fly-aways, cropping, or teeth whitening.
-Editing does not mean changing the background or color of something.
-We can discuss things like this, but ideally, I like to enhance reality, not change it.
 I try to keep your photos classic and timeless without any overbearing filters or trends.